Sgt. Pepper's Lonely Hearts Club Band (film): Band response

+Only Paul McCartney and Ringo Starr went to see the movie when it first premiered.
 When asked about the film in a 1979 interview, George Harrison expressed his sympathy for Stigwood, Frampton and the Bee Gees, acknowledging that they had all worked hard to achieve success before making Sgt.
 Pepper.
 He said of Frampton and the Bee Gees: "I think it's damaged their images, their careers, and they didn't need to do that.
 It's just like the Beatles trying to do the Rolling Stones.
 The Rolling Stones can do it better."
+While John Lennon had never publicly acknowledged the film he did attend rehearsals for the play.

 Nominations

 At the 1978 Stinkers Bad Movie Awards, the film received a nomination for Worst Picture.
 When the ballot was revised in 2003, it kept that nomination while also receiving nominations for Worst Supporting Actress (Dianne Steinberg, who played Lucy in the film) and Worst On-Screen Group (Lucy and the Diamonds).

 Box office

 The film was a minor commercial success, earning $20.4 million against the production budget of $13 million.